 Changing a girl’s diaper is not as difficult as changing a boy’s diaper.
 Yet, changing a girl’s diaper has its own set of challenges, and not being aware of them could put your baby at risk for urinary tract infections.

-Baby girls have a different anatomy than baby boys.
-Girls have all of the urinary system internal and not as well protected as the baby boys have.
+A girl's urinary system is internal and not as well protected as a boy's.
 For this reason, girls are more prone to infection than boys.
-Girls also require more frequent cleaning than the boys to prevent these infections.
-Girls also require a certain direction of wiping be used to ensure that the chances of infection are as low as possible.
+Girls also require more frequent cleaning and more careful wiping to keep the risk of infection at bay.

-When a girl’s diaper is found to be dirty, it is best to clean it as soon as possible, which means right away.
-This is to prevent infection, irritation, and a larger mess from a leaky diaper or from the poop traveling the bottom and back of the baby.
+When a girl’s diaper becomes soiled, it is best to clean it as soon as possible, which means right away.
+This is to prevent infection, irritation, and a larger mess from a leaky diaper (or from the poop traveling down the bottom and up the back of the baby).
 When changing the diaper, it is best to hold onto the baby girl’s legs by the feet and ankle so that she can easily be lifted and moved for the diaper change.

-When applying the diaper, use as little diaper powder as possible as it can irritate the baby girl’s soft skin.
-While the use of baby powder and diaper powder is considered good to keep the moister levels down, it can be a hazard if too much is used and it causes an infection.
-Be sure to apply the diaper firmly but gently on the baby girl so that the diaper does not fall off, but it does not cut off circulation to the baby girl’s growing body.
-It is very important to check the diaper for proper fittings before releasing the baby for play.
-Be sure to frequently check the diaper for any messes that may be made in the diaper after the change.
+While baby powder is considered good to keep the moisture levels down, it can be a hazard if too much is used and can cause an infection.
+Be sure to apply the diaper firmly but gently so that the diaper does not fall off, but not too tight that it can cut off circulation to the baby's growing body.
+It is very important to check that the diaper is fitted properly before letting the baby go play, and be sure to frequently check the diaper for any messes that may be made in the diaper after the change.